 Tips 7 of 9: Kill Your Smell

 There are products available like scent eliminator to help you in this regard.
-These are sprays which cover up the smell and prevents spreading out.
+These are sprays that cover up the smell and prevent spreading out.

 Another piece of advice is to bath with a scent-free soap before you start the journey.

 Tips 8 of 9: Look As Vertically As You Can

 You know, deer are likely to hide under thick covers.
 But every now and then, they move around.
 Your chance to detect that movement is when you look from a vertical point of view.